WolframResearch/WolframClientForPython/docs/intro.rst

     ArrayPad[[[0]], 1, Rule[Padding, 1]]

 .. note ::
-    For more details about the Python representation of Wolfram Language expressions refer to :ref:`the advanced usage section<adv-expression-representation>`.
+    for more details about the Python representation of Wolfram Language expressions, refer to :ref:`the advanced usage section<adv-expression-representation>`.

-Wolfram Language evaluation
+Wolfram Language Evaluation
 ==============================

 .. _ref-localkernel:

-Local kernel
+Local Kernel
 ---------------

 Wolfram Language session :class:`~wolframclient.evaluation.WolframLanguageSession` is initialized with a *WolframKernel* executable specified by its path.
 A session enables local evaluation of Wolfram Language code directly from Python.